jamescarruthers/jamescarruthers/content/groups/sound-mirrors.md

 order: 1
 summary: >
-  An ongoing series of sculptures that borrow the form of the concrete acoustic mirrors built along the British coast between the wars.
+  An ongoing series of sculptures that borrow the form of the concrete acoustic mirrors built along the British coast in the 1920s.
 ---
-*Sound Mirrors* is an ongoing series of sculptures that borrow the form of the concrete acoustic mirrors built along the British coast between the wars.
+*Sound Mirrors* is an ongoing series of sculptures that borrow the form of the concrete acoustic mirrors built along the British coast in the 1920s.

-Each one is tuned to a particular place and listens for something that no longer arrives.
+> My partner and I sat in front of the sound mirror on Abbot’s Cliff in Kent on one of our very early dates.
+We ate sandwiches and conversed about our lives, relationships and love.

-The first mirrors were built at Hythe and Dungeness in the 1920s to give warning of aircraft crossing the Channel.
-Radar made them obsolete within a decade.
-They remain, facing a sea that no longer has anything to say to them.
+The mirror is a literal representation of listening and reflecting, of searching and understanding.
+After being witness to a formative exchange, the concrete monolith became a totem for our relationship.

-This long introduction is a placeholder.
-Edit `content/groups/sound-mirrors.md`.
+Over the course of time, after losing loved ones and an incident of dealing with my own mortality, this has changed what the listening is for.
+Now it reaches past what's there.

-The `summary` in the header is the short version shown on the Works page.
+Sited on a cliff top facing out on the ever changing sea over the last century, a straining ear chasing the ether.